Deaf and Hard of Hearing

 - Distraction free testing environment

 Students can contact the Program for Deaf and Hard of Hearing Students directly to schedule an appointment for transition services.
-Transition assistance and information that meets the specific needs of Deaf and Hard of Hearing learners will be provided by advisors fluent in American Sign Language.
 Camden County College New Student Orientations, Tours, and Transition Fairs are accessible for Deaf and Hard of Hearing Students needing accommodations.

 Some Transition Information includes: